dylanmsu/Splitflap_Display/README.md

 * kicad schematic and pcb desgin
 * basic documentation about the splitflap display modules

-## The Arduino Library
+## The Arduino compatible Library
-The included Arduino library is designed to drive a complete split flap display board with 32 individual modules.
+The included Arduino compatible library is designed to drive a complete split flap display board with 32 individual modules.
 There are also methods included to drive the individual split flaps with great control.
 You can for example call the method:
 ```c++
 splitflaps.flipSegment(int segment);
 ```
-That segment will then flap once.
+That line of code will flip the segment once.
 Or if you want more control, there is the method:
 ```c++
 splitflaps.writeSegment(int segment, int state);
 ```